 Then, as the chart at top shows, you’ll want to keep watching.
 Before June ends, the waning gibbous moon will pair up with the red planet Mars, now dramatically bright in our sky and headed for its closest and brightest since 2003.

-As our Earth turns underneath the heavens, the Strawberry Moon and Saturn will move westward across the nighttime sky.
-The twosome will climb highest up for the night around midnight, and will sit low in the west at dawn on June 28 and 29.
-In North America, we commonly call the June full moon the Strawberry Moon.
+As our Earth turns underneath the heavens on these June nights, this month’s full moon and Saturn will move westward across your sky.
+As seen from the whole Earth, the twosome will climb highest up for the night around midnight, and will sit low in the west at dawn on June 28 and 29.

 The moon turns precisely full on June 28, 2018, at 4:53 Coordinated Universal Time (UTC).
 The moon reaches its full phase less than one day (about 16 hours) after Saturn reaches opposition, marking the middle of the best time of year to see the ringed planet.
 This year, in 2018, Saturn reaches opposition on June 27, at 13:00 Coordinated Universal Time (UTC), and the moon turns full some 16 hours later, on June 29, at 4:53 UTC.
 Since Saturn’s opposition and the full moon occur in close proximity in 2018, the night of June 27-28 features the moon and Saturn together all night long.